Islam in the United Kingdom: Early history

 A mancus/gold dinar of king Offa, copied from the dinars of the Abbasid Caliphate (774).
 It includes the Arabic text "Muhammad is the Apostle of Allah", a line from the Shahada.

-The earliest evidence of Islamic influence in England dates to the 8th century, when Offa, the Anglo-Saxon king of Mercia, minted a coin with an Arabic inscription, largely a copy of coins issued by a contemporary Abbasid ruler, Caliph Al-Mansur.
+The earliest evidence of Islamic influence in England dates to the 8th century when Offa, the Anglo-Saxon king of Mercia, minted a coin with an Arabic inscription, largely a copy of coins issued by a contemporary Abbasid ruler Caliph Al-Mansur.
 In the 16th century, Muslims from North Africa, the Middle East and Central Asia were present in London, working in a range of roles, from diplomats and translators to merchants and musicians.

 In 1627, the Salé Rovers, from the Republic of Salé (in modern-day Morocco) occupied the English island of Lundy for five years.
-These Barbary pirates, under the command of the Dutch Muslim Jan Janszoon, flew an Ottoman flag over the island.
+The Barbary pirates, under the command of the Dutch Muslim Jan Janszoon, flew an Ottoman flag over the island.
 Slaving raids were made embarking from Lundy by the Barbary pirates, and captured Europeans were held on Lundy before being sent to Algiers to be sold as slaves.